 These busy students will be actively developing two additional lab experiences to dovetail with the California state curriculum in addition to post-activity follow-up and data collection.
 This information will be used to communicate outreach activities to the department and community and maintain documentation of developed materials, including record of program success and targets for improvement.

-Katherine is just starting her second year of her Ph.D. in the Waymouth Lab.
+Katherine is just starting her fifth year of her Ph.D. in the Waymouth Lab.
 Her research focuses on investigating mechanisms involving cationic palladium species; she collaborates with the Zare Lab to observe charged intermediates via ambient ionization mass spectrometry.
 She is from Oak Ridge, Tennessee, but spent a lot of her childhood living in Cardiff, Wales.
 Katherine got her undergraduate degree in Chemistry at Cornell University.
 Her primary outreach goal is to bring experiments to high schools that will engage students and get them interested in how chemistry affects our lives.

-Anna is a 2nd year PhD student in the Du Bois group, where she develops STX analogues to probe sodium channel function.
+Anna is a fourth-year PhD student in the Du Bois group, where she develops STX analogues to probe sodium channel function.
 While she grew up on an island in Rhode Island, she moved across the country for college to study chemistry at the University of California: Berkeley.
 Through outreach, she hopes to inspire students to pursue science in college and beyond.